 Dating back more than 2,000 years, heated stones were originally used in Chinese cultures for the purpose of improving internal organ functionality.
 Later, the use of stones for healing purposes moved into other areas of the world – North America, South American, Africa, Europe, Egypt and India – bringing with it traditions for diagnosing and treating diseases, as well as use in ceremonial sweat lodges.

 How Does Hot Stone Massage Work?

-Instead of manipulating the muscle and connective tissue using a vertical technique like in a traditional massage, hot stone massage releases muscle and body tension in a horizontal approach that results in an increase in the body’s blood flow.
-Increasing blood flow is always a good thing, says Poletti, because blood flow brings oxygen and fresh nutrients to the muscle tissue.
+Instead of manipulating the muscle and connective tissue using a vertical technique as in traditional massage, hot stone massage releases muscle and body tension in a horizontal approach.
+This results in an increase in the body’s blood flow, which brings oxygen and fresh nutrients to the muscle tissue.
 Whether you have tight muscles or are under extra stress, hot stone massage can be a warm and relaxing way to relieve muscle tension and mental fatigue.